itsapaulblem/CS4211_Project/README.md

 - `data_parser.py` fetches all required data for a given pitcher and batter, computes the 30 model parameters, and can export them as a #define block or JSON.

 **Step 2: Model File Generation**
-- `auto_update_pcsp.py` takes pitcher and batter names as input, calls `data_parser.py`, and injects the parameters into `baseball_template.pcsp`.
+- `auto_matchup.py` and `strategy_analysis.py` inject the computed parameters into `baseball_template.pcsp`.
-- The output is `matchup.pcsp`, a fully documented, ready-to-run model for the selected matchup.
+- The output is `matchup.pcsp`, a generated model for the selected matchup.

 **Step 3: Model Checking**
-- Open `matchup.pcsp` in PAT or your PCSP# toolchain.
+- The scripts invoke PAT automatically through the configured `PAT_EXE`.
-- Run reachability or sensitivity queries as described below.
+- The generated `matchup.pcsp` can also be opened manually in PAT for inspection.

 **Manual and Automated Workflows**
 - You can still call `data_parser.py` directly for custom data extraction, debugging, or exporting JSON for teammates.